-When you use your Card, a hold will be placed on your Account.
+Holds: When you use your Card, a hold will be placed on your Account.
 The hold may be for the amount of the transaction, or for a pre-established amount in excess of individual transactions (for example, hotel or car reservations).
-The held funds will not be available for other Account purposes, and we have the right to return checks or other Items drawn against your Account to maintain sufficient funds to cover any hold or to pay for any previously authorized transactions.
+The held funds will not be available for other Account purposes, and we have the right to return checks or other Items presented against your Account to maintain sufficient funds to cover any hold or to pay for any previously authorized transactions.
 The hold will be released when the transaction is settled through our system, and you agree to maintain sufficient available funds on deposit in the Account to cover all previously authorized transactions.
 The hold may continue for up to three (3) Business Days, even, for example, if you do not purchase any goods or services for which authorization was obtained.

 Overdrafts: See our SafetyNet Disclosure for additional information about our overdraft services.
 Effective, August 14, 2023, SafetyNet is no longer available for new enrollment.

 Joint Account; Notices: If your Account is owned jointly with one or more other persons, each of you will be both individually and jointly responsible for any obligations which arise from use of the Card.
 Any notice which we give will be sufficient if given in writing and mailed to any one of the joint owners at the address to which the Account statements are sent.

-Purchases and cash withdrawals you make in foreign countries and foreign currencies will be charged to your Account in U.S. dollars.
-The conversion will be made in accordance with MasterCard® operating regulation and conversion rates for international transactions.
+Foreign Transactions: Purchases and cash withdrawals you make in foreign countries and foreign currencies will be charged to your Account in U.S. dollars.
+The conversion will be made in accordance with Mastercard operating regulation and conversion rates for international transactions.
 The conversion rate may not be the same as on the transaction date.
 In addition, you will be charged a foreign transaction fee that is a percentage of the transaction amount.
 Please see the Personal Product & Service Fees Schedule for details.